Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 - Preheat oven to 375 degrees F.

-- Bring water (enough to cover potatoes) to a boil in a pot over medium-high heat.
-Add the potatoes and bring to a boil again.
-Cook for about 18-20 minutes or until tender.
+- Bring water to a boil in a pot (enough to cover potatoes).
+Add the potatoes and bring back to a boil again.
+Cook for about 15-20 minutes, uncovered, or until tender and a fork easily pierces through.
 Drain and transfer potatoes to a bowl.

 - While the potatoes are boiling, cook the bacon in a large skillet until crispy.
 Transfer to a plate lined with paper towel to drain excess fat.
 Chop the bacon and set aside.

-- Using a potato masher, mash the drained potatoes, along with sour cream, heavy cream (or milk), melted butter, garlic powder, and salt and pepper to taste.
+- Using a potato masher, mash the drained potatoes along with the sour cream, heavy cream, melted butter, garlic powder, and salt and pepper to taste.
 Fold in 1 cup of the shredded cheese into the potato mixture.

 - Transfer mixture to a slightly greased 9×13 inch baking dish.
-Top with the remaining 1 ½ cups of shredded cheese.
-Cover tightly with aluminum foil and bake for 25 minutes.
+Top with the remaining 1 ½ cups of shredded cheddar cheese.
+Cover tightly with aluminum foil and bake at 375 degrees F for 25 minutes.

 - Remove from oven and remove the aluminum foil.
-Top with the chopped cooked bacon and bake for another 10-12 minutes (uncovered), or until the cheese is bubbly and the bacon is crispy.
+Top with the chopped cooked bacon and bake for another 10-12 minutes (uncovered), or until the cheese is bubbly.

 Notes

-- Prep ahead: Transfer the mashed potato mixture to a 9×13 inch pan as directed and top with cheese.
+- Make ahead: Transfer the mashed potato mixture to a 9×13 inch pan.
+Let it cool down completely and top with cheese.
 Cover tightly with aluminum foil and refrigerate for 1-2 days.
-When ready to make, bake as directed.
-You can also cook the bacon and refrigerate ahead of time.
+When ready to make, let it sit at room temp for 30 minutes and then bake as directed.
+You can also cook the bacon in advance.

 - Freezing: Freeze the mashed potato mixture (without the cheese topping) for up to 1 month.
 Thaw in the fridge overnight.
-Top with cheese and bake as directed.
+When read to bake, top with cheese and bake as directed with toppings.

-- Russet potatoes: Yukon gold.
-Red potatoes work as well (leave the skin on, preferably).
+- Russet potatoes: Red potatoes work great.
+Leave the skin on, preferably.

 - Cheddar cheese: Colby jack, Monterey Jack.